Dr. Michelle Schumann

-Dr. Schumann is a highly sought after solo pianist and collaborative artist both in her hometown of Austin, TX and throughout the US, Canada and Europe.
+Dr. Schumann is a highly sought after solo pianist and collaborative artist both in Central, TX and throughout the US, Canada and Europe.
 Her performances have been described as smart, irresistible, and utterly captivating and have been included among the yearstop arts ten events by the Austin American Statesman.
-In 2009, Schumann won the award for best instrumentalist by the Austin Critics Table and in 2006, 2007, and 2008 won the award for Best Chamber Music Performance.
-In 2006, she was the top prizewinner in the 2006 Janice K. Hodges Competition for Contemporary Piano Music and most recently, her performance of Gershwins Rhapsody in Blue was named the #1 Classical Arts Event of 2008 by the Austin Chronicle.
+In 2018, Schumann was named "Best Classical Instrumentalist" in the Austin Chronicle's "Best of Austin" list, and won the Chamber Music America "Acclaim Award" in 2015.
+In 2009, Schumann won the award for best instrumentalist by the Austin Critic's Table and in 2006, 2007, and 2008, and 2017 won the award for Best Chamber Music Performance.
+In 2006, she was the top prizewinner in the 2006 Janice K. Hodges Competition for Contemporary Piano Music and in 2008, her performance of Gershwins Rhapsody in Blue was named the #1 Classical Arts Event by the Austin Chronicle.